JFinnbarrM/BlowChain/README.md

 # Audioworm

-This project aims to create a decentralised content distribution designed for live events and environments.
+This project aims to create a decentralised content distribution system designed for live events and environments.

 It uses a hybrid daisychain-like network topology between small low-energy devices to share files across very long distances.
 Each user device can receive the file through BLE communication protocols to trigger playback with visual effects (via a display or leds).